ModelOriented/randomForestExplainer/README.md

 # randomForestExplainer

-Set of tools to understand what is happening inside 'BlackBox' classifiers like Random Forest / Gradient Boosting
+Set of tools to understand what is happening inside a Random Forest.

 ## Instalation